 French Asparagus Clafoutis with Parmesan Sauce

-A perfect elegant yet simple dinner starter or light summer lunch served with crusty French baguettes to mop up the most silky creamy parmesan sauce.
+A perfect elegant yet simple dinner starter or light summer lunch.
+Serve with a crusty baguette to mop up the most silky creamy parmesan sauce.
+The sauce quantity is good for individual portions but if making this as one big family size, I'd double the sauce quantity.

 - 500 g (1 lb) fresh asparagus (2 bunches)